cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 ## 8. Logging System

-The Transparent Logging System ensures accountability and trust by tracking all interactions, transactions, and rewards within the Cosmicrafts ecosystem.
+The Transparent Logging System ensures accountability and trust by tracking all interactions, transactions, and rewards.

 ### Key Features